Bob Ryder: Biography

 During the last few years of his life, Ryder battled multiple myeloma.
 He was initially given three to six months to live but eventually saw his cancer go into remission.
 However, his cancer returned and he was found dead in his Nashville home on November 25, 2020, at the age of 64.
-He had maintained his position in Impact and worked from home while undergoing chemotherapy.
-In a statement released after his death, Impact referred to him as the "heart and soul of the promotion."
-Bill Apter closed 1Wrestling.com after his death.
+He had maintained his position in Impact Wrestling and worked from home while undergoing chemotherapy.
+In a statement released after his death, Impact Wrestling referred to him as the "heart and soul of the promotion."
+Bill Apter closed 1Wrestling.com in Ryder's honor after his death.
+He was inducted posthumously into the TNA Hall of Fame class of 2024.